ch22group16/capstone-GenAI/README.md

   * Prompt structure
   * Max New Tokens / Max Length parameters

+Haluciniations:

-What is Alexnet?
+_What is Alexnet?
 Alexnet is a web application that allows you to create and manage your own websites.
 It is a web application that allows you to create and manage your own websites.
 It is a web application that allows you to create and manage your own websites

 What is Neural Network?
 Neural networks are a type of neural network that is used to process information from a computer.
 They are used to process information from a computer and then process it back into a computer.
-Neural networks are used to process information from
+Neural networks are used to process information from_

+Repetitive Answers:

 ![alt text](https://github.com/ch22group16/capstone-GenAI/blob/main/Human_Validation_Question_Answering/ZeroShotTesting.png)